doublesmokedbaconandpie/Personal-Webnovel-Ranking-List/README.md

 * Customizable sorting
 * Filtering by tags and genres
 * Adjustable table sizing
-* Support for other websites besides NovelUpdates
+* Support for webnovels on websites besides NovelUpdates

 ## Running This Website